 That changed during the week of July 16, when CDPH officials announced that two states—Missouri and Arkansas—would be moved back to the orange tier as the Delta variant of COVID-19 causes caseloads to climb in certain regions of the U.S. For travel to states in the orange tier, unvaccinated people are advised (but not required) to either receive a negative COVID-19 test no more than 72 hours before arrival in Chicago or quarantine for 10 days.
 The advisory does not apply to vaccinated travelers.

 Updates are set to be released every Tuesday, with the advisory going into effect the following Friday.
 We'll continue to update this post as new states and territories are added to or removed from the list.
 In the meantime, remember to mask up on public transit, including airplanes, and other federally-mandated spaces.
 Stay safe and happy travels!

-States and U.S. territories in the orange tier as of August 6: Arkansas, Alabama, Alaska, Arizona, Arkansas, Florida, Georgia, Hawaii, Kansas, Kentucky, Louisiana, Mississippi, Missouri, Nevada, Oklahoma, South Carolina, Tennessee, Texas, Utah, Wyoming, Puerto Rico, and the Virgin Islands
+States and U.S. territories in the orange tier as of October 22: Alabama, Alaska, Arizona, Arkansas, Colorado, Delaware, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming, Guam and the Virgin Islands.